Book Study: The Second Founding

 The book is available for purchase as a paperback through the book sellers below.
 Libraries may also have the book available to check out.

-Deadline: Participants must complete this session in Canvas by September 15, 2026.
+Deadline: Participants must complete this session in Canvas by July 15, 2026.
 Course attendance is taken on an on-going basis after participants finish, often within 3-5 days, though during rush periods and holiday breaks please be aware it may take up to 2 weeks.
-Please Note: Due to holiday breaks, no grading or recording of attendance will take place during the time periods of November 24 – December 1, 2025 and December 20, 2025 - January 1, 2026.
-Attendance for courses completed during these time periods will be completed as soon as possible after the break.
-Thank you in advance for your patience.

 Dates